fbef0102/Game-Private_Plugin/Plugin_插件/Fun_娛樂/fortnite_dances_emotes_l4d/readme.md

 	* Everyone types ```!dance``` -> Enjoy, everyone can see you dance
 	* Admin types ```!admin``` -> Player commands -> "Emote player" -> make player dance
+	* 🟥 Prepare [your content-server for FastDL](https://developer.valvesoftware.com/wiki/FastDL), othersie this plugin will not work
-	* You must prepare fastdl, otherwise players can not dance (If you don't know what "FastDL" is, please google it)
+	* If you don't know what "FastDL" is, please google it
 </details>

 * Require | 必要安裝